In the wake of Sandy’s last and worst attack of the 2015 season, here’s what the lesser outlets are saying. Reflect and enjoy. —B. Keyes, I. Woolley

-“Stallions are few and far between, and are believed to control vast territories.
-But despite attaining up to three times the strength of the largest cow in his pride, even the most aggressive alpha is unlikely to bother humans,” explains Pielke, “because he doesn’t take part in the hunt—and only fights other males.”
+“Stallions are few and far between, and we think they control vast territories.
+But despite attaining up to three times the strength of the largest cow in his pride, even the most aggressive alpha is unlikely to bother humans,” explains Pielke, “because he doesn’t take part in the hunt—he only fights other males.”

 ▪️ Kay Beatrice Fabe III